-a) Investment policy and investment limits
+(a) Investment policy and investment limits

 The investment policy and investment limits of the respective sub-funds are set out in the following Management Regulations in conjunction with the table entitled "The sub-funds - an overview".
 The objectives of the investment policy are pursued while abiding by the principle of risk diversification.
-Particular attention should be paid to Article 4 "General guidelines on investment policy and investment limits" of the Management Regulations, in which, inter alia, other legally permissible assets and forms of investment that involve increased risks are described.
+Particular note must be taken of Article 4 "General guidelines for investment policy and investment limits" of the Management Regulations, in which the other legally permissible assets and investment forms entailing increased risks are described.
 The latter comprise in particular transactions involving options and financial futures.
 In general, it should be pointed out that the performance of the fund units is largely determined by the changes in stock prices each market day for the assets held in the sub-funds and the earnings.
 To achieve the investment objectives, it is also intended to use derivative financial instruments ("derivatives").
 When using derivatives, the sub-funds shall not deviate from the investment objectives stated in the Sales Prospectus and Management Regulations.
 In general, it should be pointed out that the performance of the fund units is largely determined by the changes in stock prices on each market day for the assets held in the Fund and the earnings.